 - 2 Tablespoons lemon juice

-- ¼ cup white sugar
+- ¼ cup granulated white sugar

-- 2 Tablespoons brown sugar
+- 2 Tablespoons light brown sugar

-- ¼ cup salted butter
+- ¼ cup unsalted butter, softened

 - 1 Tablespoon apple pie spice

 - ½ cup apple cider if needed, add more

 - 1 Tablespoon corn starch

 - Slice the apples thin and sprinkle with lemon juice, set aside.
 (No need to peel the apples)